Ripolin/potato411/test/README.md

 =========================== 9 passed in 2.55 seconds ===========================
 ```

-Cfg files are snippets of the CouchPotato configuration file `config.ini`.
+Cfg files are snippets of the CouchPotato configuration file `settings.conf`.
 Depending your execution environment (proxies, etc...), you can customize them if necessary to run unit tests.